 A clinical trial of FATE-NK100 has been initiated at the Masonic Cancer Center, University of Minnesota for the treatment of refractory or relapsed AML.
 The VOYAGE study is utilizing accelerated dose-escalation to evaluate the safety and determine the maximum dose of a single intravenous infusion of FATE-NK100.
 The anti-tumor activity of FATE-NK100, including rates of complete response, clearance of minimal residual disease, disease-free survival and overall survival, is also being assessed.

-We are planning to investigate the safety and activity of escalating doses of FATE-NK100 administered intra-peritoneally in women with advanced ovarian, fallopian tube or primary peritoneal cancer.
+In December 2017, we initiated the APOLLO Study to investigate the safety and activity of escalating doses of FATE-NK100 administered intra-peritoneally in women with advanced ovarian, fallopian tube or primary peritoneal cancer.
 This setting provides a unique opportunity to evaluate the persistence and anti-tumor activity of FATE-NK100 when delivered directly to the site of tumor via IP administration.
-The APOLLO study is expected to enroll platinum-resistant subjects as well as platinum-sensitive subjects following tumor progression.
+In March 2018, the Company reported FATE-NK100 has advanced through the first two dose cohorts in the APOLLO study with no reported dose limiting toxicities or NK100-related serious adverse events.